ujjwal-sood/ujjwalsood/README.md

 ## Here are some ideas to get you started:
 ### - 🔭 I’m currently working on - My Data Structures and Algorithms by coding on Leetcode Daily.
 Check out https://leetcode.com/pahadicoder/.
-### - 🌱 I’m currently learning  -  Learning Django for building one web app.
+### - 🌱 I’m currently learning  -  Learning Django for building Web Apps.
 ### - 👯 I’m looking to collaborate on - Any Front end or Back end service and also on coding problems.
 ### - 🤔 I’m looking for help with - Learning industry standards and new technologies.
 ### - 💬 Ask me about - Anything.